cambridgeltl/sapbert/README.md

 cd umls_pretraining
 ./pretrain.sh 0,1
 ```
-where `0,1` specifies the GPU device.
+where `0,1` specifies the GPU devices.

 ## Evaluate SapBERT
 Please view `evaluation/README.md` for details.

 ## Acknowledgement
-Our codes have referrenced [BioSyn](https://github.com/dmis-lab/BioSyn).
+Parts of the code are modified from [BioSyn](https://github.com/dmis-lab/BioSyn).
 We appreciate the authors for making BioSyn open-sourced.

 ## License
 SapBERT is MIT licensed.
 See the [LICENSE](LICENSE) file for details.